kobiso/kobiso.github.io/_posts/research/2018-01-20-research-regularization.md

 Regularization parameter $$\lambda$$ penalizes all the parameters except intercept so that it will decrease the importance given to higher terms and will bring the model towards less complex equation.

 ![Regularization]({{ site.url }}{{ site.baseurl }}/assets/images/regularization/regularization.png){: .align-center}{:height="70%" width="70%"}
+*Figure 1: Example of cost function with regularization term.*
+{: .text-center}

 # L1/L2 Regularization
 ## L1 Regularization